CHE University Ranking: Reception

+In 2007, Switzerland and Austria withdrew from the CHE University Ranking, citing significant data and methodological deficiencies.
+In 2009, several departments of the University of Siegen announced they would no longer participate in the CHE ranking, so did faculties at Kiel University.
+The reason given was that the ranking "gives the ranking private company the opportunity to effectively control the public education system and remove it from democratic control".
+The ranking promotes inequality between universities and "the decoupling of research and teaching and thus contributes to the dismantling of the traditional strengths of the German higher education system".
+Some university departments, most notably in the fields of sociology, history, and media studies, have boycotted the ranking, leading to some subjects completely being excluded.
+Various scientific organisations, such as the Association of German Historians and the German Sociological Association, have spoken out against the ranking and are not taking part in it.

+According to more recent criticism (2018) by the online portal Studis_Online, the rankings are increasingly being boycotted.

 In contrast, the Educational Policy Institute has called the CHE ranking as "nothing less than brilliant" in a comparison of 19 international university rankings.
 Unlike "rankings with often questionable indicators", the German ranking actively involves the universities in its compilation and thus achieves a "high data quality at the institute level."
 In 2005, the European University Association claimed that "the system used by CHE to evaluate universities is probably the best model available in the world of higher education".